ihor-makhnyk/EnemyLossesMacOS/README.md

 ## Enemy Losses the MacOS app

 Hi, this is my app which shows detailed data of enemy losses since the start of the full fledged invasion.
-It loads data about personnel and equipment losses and has has a mechanism of applying corrections for certain dates.
+Was in development between 21st and 28th of Augurst 2023 in terms of a test task for Bootcamp at [MacPaw](https://macpaw.com).
+Enemy Losses loads data about personnel and equipment losses and has has a mechanism of applying corrections for certain dates.
 It speaks Ukrainian and English, though uses your system language by default.
 Enemy Losses [features](#features) main screen layout customisation, data caching, losses progression graph and image exporting.
 With list of tiny user oriented details you can get familiar [here](#details).

 - [Interface](#interface)
 - [Features](#features)